 Will Clyde, University of New Hampshire

 The S.F.
 Emmons Lecture, which began in 1962, is a highlight of the Colorado Scientific Society’s activities and contributes not only to our standing in the scientific community but to the intellectual growth of our members and colleagues.
 The series is named in honor of the Society’s founder, S.F.
 Emmons.
 The lectures feature speakers that are recognized nationally or internationally as being at the forefront of research in some important facet of the earth sciences.

 Colorado Scientific Society participated in the March for Science in Denver

-on Saturday, April 22, 2017, click on link above for details.
+in both April 2017 and 2018.
+Click on link above for details.